SerenityOS/serenity/Base/usr/share/man/man7/Mitigations.md

 ## Name

-Mitigations - Security mitigations implemented by SerenityOS
+Mitigations - Security mitigations implemented by SilkOS

 ## Description

-The SerenityOS developers have put substantial effort into integrating various mitigation technologies into the system in order to enhance its security.
+The SilkOS developers have put substantial effort into integrating various mitigation technologies into the system in order to enhance its security.
 The goal of this document is to collect and describe the mitigations in one centralized place.